Computationally efficient Gauss-Newton reinforcement learning for model predictive control

 \section{Introduction}

-Model predictive control~(MPC) is a popular approach for the control of chemical processes because it can deal with highly dynamic, nonlinear multivariable systems subject to safety and quality constraints.
-In MPC, a system model of the controlled plant is used to predict and optimize the future behavior of the system states so that a objective function is minimized while ensuring process constraints.
+Model predictive control~(MPC) is a popular approach for the control of highly dynamic, nonlinear multivariable systems subject to safety and quality constraints.
+In MPC, a control plant system model is used to predict and optimize the future behavior of the system states so that an objective function is minimized while \secondrevision{enforce} process constraints.
 The first control action of the optimal solution is then deployed to the real plant, the next state is measured or estimated, and the process is repeated.
 Since MPC delivers a sequence of optimal control inputs and a sequence of upcoming states, the control policy is highly interpretable.
-As an established method, many theoretical results regarding stability and feasibility exist~\citep{rawlingsModelPredictiveControl2024}.
+As an established method, many theoretical results regarding stability and feasibility exist~\citep{rawlingsModelPredictiveControl2017}.
 Besides rigorous model-based optimal control ap\-proa\-ches like MPC, there are emerging data-driven approaches such as reinforcement learning~(RL) that show suitability and success in the process industry~\citep{yooReinforcementLearningBatch2021, gopaluniModernMachineLearning2020, leeIterativeLearningControl2007}.
 Model-free RL as a subfield RL focuses on learning an optimal policy through trial-and-error interaction between an agent (controller) and its environment (plant), without relying on a model of the environment.
 In practice, this optimal policy is often approximated directly using a rich parametric function approximator such as neural networks~(NN).
 Contrary to MPC, this has the benefit that no differentiable system model is necessary to perform online optimization, which is especially interesting if models are hard to build or impossible to differentiate.
 However, in general model-free RL approaches need large amounts of data, which can be prohibitive for application to industrial scale processes~\citep{rechtTourReinforcementLearning2019}.